MaatheusGois/sign-in-with-apple/README.md

-# SignWithApple
+# SignInWithApple
-simple project to learn how do a sign in with apple
+Simple project to learn how do a sign in with apple